Maghnie/docs/developers/api-documentation/guides-and-tutorials/setpoints-and-schedules.md

 * cancelling all remaining scheduled setpoints, and, finally,
 * notifying the API about the failure of this schedule.

-This schedule has now reached [End-of-Life](setpoints-and-schedules.md#states-and-transitions): We could query it again and again but nothing would change anymore and attempt to update or delete this schedule will be rejected.
+This schedule has now reached [End-of-Life](setpoints-and-schedules.md#states-and-transitions): We could query it again and again but nothing would change anymore and attempts to update or delete this schedule will be rejected.

 ### **Updating and modifying schedules**